 - Remote technical assistance

 - Reporting to a monitoring authority on a customizable schedule, includes live reporting

-Customers choose the Intoxalock Home eLERT as their monitoring device because of device accuracy and lower cost than other home device brands .
+Customers choose the Intoxalock Home eLERT over other alcohol monitoring devices because of eLERT’s accuracy and lower cost than other home device brands.
 The built-in camera takes photos with a timestamp, which are uploaded wirelessly onto our secure servers and made available to monitoring authorities when required.